alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

 status: "beta"
 status-strapline: "In beta and on track.
-The team is working on developing the case working system.
-Though anyone can check their eligibility to use the service, sign up is currently limited to users meeting certain criteria."
+The team has built a minimum viable product for the case working system, which is undergoing accreditation.
+Though anyone can check their eligibility to use the service, sign-up is currently limited to users meeting certain criteria."

 videos: